chainbound/bolt/README.md

 - the relay doesn't ensure to store bids with valid proofs of inclusion.
 In a production environment this should be done to forward only valid bids to the proposer and minimize the risk of falling back to a locally built block
-- the fallback logic to a locally built block is still TBD
+- the fallback logic to a locally built block needs to consider preconfirmations as well and it is still TBD

 ## Devnet and demo app